cooperative-computing-lab/cctools/apps/wq_hypersweep/README.md

 resnet.py   - Python script to build/train/validate one ResNet model
-script.sh   - Pilot script used by test.py to unpack a conda environment at a remote worker and execute resnet.py sweep.sh    - Sample bash script that performs a local hyperparameter sweep test.py     - Work Queue manager program used to distribute training tasks to remote workers
+script.sh   - Pilot script used by test.py to unpack a conda environment at a remote worker and execute resnet.py sweep.sh    - Sample bash script that performs a local hyperparameter sweep test.py     - Work Queue manager program used to distribute training tasks to remote workers plot_resources.py     	- Plot resources and hyperparameters of Resnet plot_resources_100.py  	- Plot resources and 4 hyperparameters of Resnet read_summary_log.py		- Read summmary log from running dist_sweep.py and write to resources_all.txtread_summary_log_100.py - Read summary log from running dist_sweep_100.py and write to resources_all_100.txt
 ```

 ## Run: